The Best Restaurants In Dalston | Ranked In No Particular Order (Because They’re All Amazing)

 LATE-NIGHT PIZZA SLICES: VOODOO RAYS

 Dalston is jam-packed full of great places to go out: Brilliant Corners, Ridley Road Market Bar, and Servant Jazz Quarters to name a few.
-So it’s only right that it also has a late night pizza joint serving NY-style pizza slices until the early hours.
-Stroll in there any day of the week – until 1am on both Fridays and Saturdays – and you’ll find everything from their Hot Mix 5 (pepperoni, jalapeños, red peppers, mozzarella, and tomato) to the Queen Vegan (artichoke hearts, green olives, red onion, sun-blush tomatoes, and both red and green sauce).
+So it’s only right that it also has this late night pizza joint serving NY-style pizza slices until the early hours.
+Stroll into Rays any day of the week – until 1am on both Fridays and Saturdays – and you’ll find everything from their Hot Mix 5 (pepperoni, jalapeños, red peppers, mozzarella, and tomato) to the Queen Vegan (artichoke hearts, green olives, red onion, sun-blush tomatoes, and both red and green sauce).
 If you’re in the market for booze they’ve also got plenty that too – beer, wine, and a handful of classic cocktails, including their signature frozen margaritas.
 Alternatively, you can keep it PG with a soft and a couple of scoops of gelato for dessert.

 Address: 95 Kingsland High Street, Dalston, London E8 2PB | No bookings